moinwiki/moin/docs/user/rest.rst

    enumerated lists can be found in the `reStructuredText documentation
    <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#enumerated-lists>`_.
  - One or more blank lines are required before and after reStructuredText lists.
+ - The Moin2 parser requires a blank line between items when changing indentation levels.
  - Formatting types (A) and i) are rendered as A. and A. by Sphinx and as A. and i. by Moin2.

 Definition Lists